 It’s only a matter of time until I get a vote for the Emmy awards so I’ll let this article serve as a preview for what to come when I take over those ceremonies.
-There are a bajillion good shows on TV right now and I can’t write about them all but I’m pretty damn close to watching them all.1 If you haven’t had the opportunity to watch everything yet, allow this to be your guide through 2017 so far.
+There are a bajillion good shows on TV right now and I can’t write about them all but I’m pretty damn close to watching them all.[1.
+This Is Us basically never happened as far as I’m concerned.]
+If you haven’t had the opportunity to watch everything yet, allow this to be your guide through 2017 so far.

 Here are the Deadseriousness Mid-Year 2017 TV Awards:

 Best Show That I Didn’t Watch But I Hear Is Really Great: Handmaid’s Tale

 I know Handmaid’s Tale is a great show.
 People refuse to let me live my life without watching it.
 I also don’t have a Hulu account because why would I?
 This show reallyyy points out all of the weirdos who have Hulu accounts for no reason.

 I also know that Peggy Olson is probably one of the best TV characters of all time and if she’s moved on from Madison Avenue, I’m going with her.
 You know, as soon as someone let’s me borrow their Hulu account for a weekend.

 Best Comedy That Made Me Laugh Zero Times: Master of None

 Master of None is a good show.
 It sounds like an insult when I see it’s the best comedy made me laugh zero times but it’s just not a laugh out loud show.
 I will say I love when Aziz goes on the Raven Symone daytime TV moments before the story broke of Chef Jeff being a sexual predator.